 How to get there

-Aktion National Airport is located on the Greek mainland, 10 minutes from the town of Preveza and 40 minutes from our Lefkas base.
+Aktion – Preveza Airport is located on the Greek Mainland 45 minutes from our Lefkas Base.
 Preveza is served regularly by internal flight from Athens/Corfu, together with direct charter flights from the UK.

 Corfu Airport

-Located two miles to the south of Corfu Town, in the area of Kanoni, opposite the islet of Pontikonissi, the airport of Corfu offers all the facilities and services that one can find in all the international airports.
+Located 3 kilometres to the south of Corfu Town, in the area of Kanoni, opposite the islet of Pontikonissi.

 Car parking